 Washington State Scenic Bikeways

-Parks is in the process of developing a statewide Scenic Bikeways program.
+State Parks is in the process of developing a statewide Scenic Bikeways program.
 Our management of the program includes overseeing the route nomination and implementation process.
-The Washington State Parks and Recreation Commission is the decision-making group with authority to officially designate a proposed route as a Scenic Bikeway.
+The Washington State Parks and Recreation Commission is the decision-making group with authority to designate a proposed route as a Scenic Bikeway.

-Developing this program involves participation from the public who have the opportunity to nominate routes they think should become Scenic Bikeways.
+This program involves participation from the public who have the opportunity to nominate routes they think should become Scenic Bikeways.

-What makes a Scenic Bikeway
+What makes a Scenic Bikeway?

-A Scenic Bikeway may connect parks and open spaces; have places to get food, stay overnight, or fix your bike along the way; and generally should encourage local economic activity.
+A Scenic Bikeway is a bike route made up of shared use paths, bike lanes, and/or roadways which have exceptional scenic, cultural, historic and/or recreational value.
+Scenic Bikeways should connect parks and open spaces, have places to fix your bike, get food, stay overnight; and they should encourage local economic activity.
 Routes may be located anywhere land managers provide their consent.

 Designating a Scenic Bikeway